Ian Leigh BA (Hons), Psychotherapeutic Counsellor (MBACP registered)

 Training, qualifications & experience

 I have a BACP accredited Diploma in Integrative Counselling and I am a Registered Member of the British Association For Counselling and Psychotherapy (BACP).
-I have been practicing mindfulness and meditation for nearly 25 years.
+I have been practicing mindfulness and meditation for 25 years.
 When appropriate I integrate mindfulness into my counselling work to help you connect more fully with yourself and so develop greater awareness of who you are and what's calling for your attention.

 I combine a number of styles of psychotherapy including, gestalt, Jungian, developmental, relational and family-systems approaches to help understand your experience from a range of perspectives.